MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_buildpagingbuffer_updatepagetable.md

 ### -field hAllocation

 Kernel mode driver handle of an allocation, which is mapped by the page table entries.
 The handle is returned by the kernel mode driver from <a href="/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_createallocation">DxgkDdiCreateAllocation</a>.
-The handle can be <b>NULL</b> for allocations, which do not have a kernel mode drver   handle (page tables, page directories, etc.).
+The handle can be <b>NULL</b> for allocations, which do not have a kernel mode driver   handle (page tables, page directories, etc.).

 ### -field PageTableAddress